Ashish-Kaushik-2021/BlogApp/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Note: Running .Net Web API in Visual Studio 2022 required to run app functionally.
-How to run Web API steps are mentioned in Web API Reposotory ReadMe.
+How to run Web API steps are mentioned in Web API Repository ReadMe.